 In 1997, the Manchester United midfielder took his first steps towards assuming the Irish captaincy on a permanent basis at the historic Dublin stadium.
 That was the reconciliation after the first conflict.

 A high rate of absenteeism during the European Championship qualifying programme came to a head in the summer of 1996 when Keane oddly failed to inform then Irish manager Mick McCarthy that he would not be travelling to America for the US Cup.

 He captained Ireland in a friendly against Russia at Lansdowne Road that year, but that ended in typical turmoil after he was sent off.
 Still, Keane seemed destined to lead the side but the consequence of his absence from the summer tournament was that he was effectively banned and stripped of the captaincy.

-A year later, former Ireland manager Eoin Hand fell ill and was taken into the Mater Hospital.
-A testimonial was organised which saw the Republic of Ireland take on a National League XI at Tolka Park.
+A year later, former Ireland manager Eoin Hand fell ill and was taken to the Mater Hospital.
+A benefit match was organised which saw the Republic of Ireland take on a National League XI at Tolka Park.
 Andy Townsend was unavailable due to club duty with Middlesbrough.
 McCarthy returned to Keane and handed him the armband.